freenas/freenas-docs/userguide/tn_options.rst

 halt the system.
 Shutting down the system will disconnect all clients, including the |web-ui|, and will power off the %brand% system.
-If the system has High Availability (HA) with :ref:`Failover` enabled, the system failsover to the passive |Ctrlr-term|.
+If the system has High Availability (HA) with :ref:`Failover` enabled, the system failsover to the |ctrlr-term-standby|.

 #include snippets/alertevents.rst